dylanirlbeck/til/README.md

 # TIL

-A collection of (hopefully) concise write-ups on things I've come across.
+A collection of brief write-ups on things I've learned.

 ### Categories